 •The project will be very helpful for those who want to use Android devices as monitors if they do not have boards with DVI output or a DVI-Cape to supply connection with a monitor.
-Another usage case is updating the software on the Beagle from the phone using its internet connection over ADK.
-It can be also used to load a debug image on the Beagle and test the board.
+Another use case is to update the software on the Beagle from the phone using its internet connection over ADK.